Why Adaptive Biotechnologies Corporation (ADPT)’s Most Recent Report Reveals Some Hints About Its Future

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at ADPT starting from Cohen Chad M, who sale 75,000 shares at the price of $62.59 back on Jan 12.
-After this action, Cohen Chad M now owns 1,000 shares of Adaptive Biotechnologies Corporation, valued at $4,694,543 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at ADPT starting from GRIFFIN MICHELLE RENEE, who sale 6,000 shares at the price of $65.88 back on Jan 14.
+After this action, GRIFFIN MICHELLE RENEE now owns 0 shares of Adaptive Biotechnologies Corporation, valued at $395,253 using the latest closing price.

 Stock Fundamentals for ADPT